Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-4.md

 Now that you're equipped with this knowledge, the next steps are all about application and experimentation:

 1. **Do the Tasks**: Complete the tasks mentioned in this tutorial to earn up to 25,000 XRBF.
+You can also earn more than 13,000 XRBF from [previous tutorials](https://www.bitcoincashsite.com/blog/token-pioneers-cashtokens-tutorial-3#earn-xrbf).

 2. **Experiment with Parsable NFTs:** Start creating your own parsable NFTs.
 Experiment with different metadata structures, bytecodes and use cases.
 What other applications can benefit from the unique properties of parsable NFTs?